Lady Gaga Pioneered Online Fandom Culture As We Know It

 Gaga dealt with these various missteps by seeking solace on her own website.
 In public, it looked as if things were going gradually downhill, but nobody could pinpoint why.
 After she spawned a weird painting of a demonic chicken, one fan wrote a lengthy post about their concern for the star, to which Gaga responded.
 In the ultimately uplifting but still surprisingly candid post, Gaga wrote that she had felt abandoned throughout her hip surgery and as though she were little more than a cash cow to fickle people and corporations – all themes she later expanded on in an excellent keynote speech at SXSW (you know, the one where Millie Brown puked paint down her outfit).
 Sure, we may now live in a time where Katy Perry live-streams her therapy, but for Gaga to lay her demons bare in such a way to her fans is an example of how she’s interacted with them from the very beginning.

 Gaga may not have been the very first pop star to develop such a close bond with her fandom, but she is undoubtedly the first to harness the full potential of the digital age to do so.
-Of course, her more extravagant experiments with technology don’t always hit the mark—remember that bizarre ARTPOP app that never quite materialized?
+Of course, her more extravagant experiments with technology don’t always hit the mark – remember that bizarre ARTPOP app that never quite materialised?
 But, when she strips it back to just posting short responses to her fans, sharing drunken selfies and laying bare the issues she’s truly passionate about, she manages to create a genuine connection which even now feels kind of rare.

 This is precisely why Gaga’s blueprint is genius.
 In weighing in with selfies, memes and the occasional heartfelt post at the same time as being the kind of global icon that can sell out arena tours in seconds, she has molded herself into the ultimate pop star paradox: she can release a self-aware comment on fame like “Paparazzi“, yet you can also imagine getting shit-faced on whiskey with her and setting the world to rights on someone’s sofa at 3AM.
 It takes more than a meat dress and a few hair bows to curate a fanbase as rabid yet unwaveringly loyal as Little Monsters.
 Many stars have tried, but without understanding the sense of extended identity that comes from these fan labels.
 Nobody does it like Gaga.